ouspg/CompSec/Lab6_Bonus_Challenge_Digital_Forensics/README.md

 ## Important reminder

-This is not like other labs, this is bonus lab.
-The nature of tasks are little different than in the other labs and this lab features first time on this course so "maturity" of this lab can be classified as "experimental" rather than "stable" like other labs.
+As you (hopefully!) already know, this lab is somewhat different than the others.

+This lab features tasks being little similar than tasks in CTF-challenges.
+There is specified type of information hidden in somewhere and it is up to you to figure it out.

-Basically this means that this lab may be little harder than the others, instructions and directions where you should go are more unclear than in the other labs and change of tool usage problems and other irritating errors is higher than in the other labs.
+Basically this means that this lab may be harder than the others, instructions and directions where you should go are more unclear than in the other labs and change of tool usage problems and other irritating errors is higher than in the other labs.
+This lab is first time on this course so "maturity" of this lab could be classified as "experimental" rather than "stable" like other labs.

 Other labs might have had simple tutorials/instructions how to use certain tools during them.
 This lab does not do such a thing.
 You are expected to determine yourself what tools you have to use and learn usage of them yourself.